Bimfortune12/LITA-CAPSTONE-PROJECT-1/README.md

 * What is the initial exploration of the sales data.
 * What is THE average sales per product
 * what is total revenue by region

+### Data Analysis
+This is when to Perform an initial exploration of the sales data by using code of formula to summarize total sales by product, region, and month.Using =AVERAGEIF, =SUMIF,to find Total sales /Revenue=Quatity*Unitprice